moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 We provide a mechanism for requesting minimum levels of CPU and memory from our Kubernetes cluster.
 You can additionally specify if your workflow should run on [on-demand](https://aws.amazon.com/ec2/pricing/on-demand/) or can run on [spot](https://aws.amazon.com/ec2/spot/) compute (which can be disrupted).

-This is done using the `compute_profile` key, and by default (if not specified), your workflow task will use `general-spot-1vcpu-4gb`, which means:
+This is done using the `dag.compute_profile` key, and by default (if not specified), your workflow task will use `general-spot-1vcpu-4gb`, which means:

 - `general`: the compute fleet
 - `spot`: the compute type